4-H Events & Opportunities

 Individuals can participate as well by giving demonstrations or presenting a nutritional poster, place setting or healthy lunch box.

-Rules 2024 Updates Hints Setting the Table Club Registration Individual Registration
+Rules Contest Information Hints Setting the Table Club Registration Individual Registration

 Public Speaking Contest

-Contest Date: Friday, March 31, 2023 at the Harford County Ag Center with times TBD
+Contest Date: Sunday, March 29, 2026 at the Harford County Ag Center beginning at 1:00 pm

 The following options are available, but will not be eligible for the State Public Speaking event: Juniors can choose to recite the 4-H Pledge.
 Clovers (youth ages 5-7) may choose to recite the 4-H Pledge, do Show & Tell or use their favorite book.
 The Duo Dialogue is also offered for all age groups as well.